 Table of Contents

-10 Rarest Dog Breeds
+10 Rarest Dog Breeds in the world

 Image credit: Franco Vannini via Flickr

-Originated from West Africa, Azawakh is a sighthound that is used as a hunting dog in the African countries.
+Originating from West Africa, Azawakh is a sighthound that is used as a hunting dog in African countries.
 This energetic breed has lots of power and it can run for hours.
 Although the Azawakh has been an officially recognized breed by the AKC since 2011, it is not much popular outside its origin region.
 Azawakh can rarely be found in the US, Canada, and European countries.

 Image credit: ccho via Flickr

-Mudi is a Hungarian breed along with 2 other rarest and the weirdest breeds; Puli and Komondor.
+Mudi is a Hungarian breed along with 2 other rarest and weirdest breeds; Puli and Komondor.
 Mudi is a working dog and is used for herding purposes.
-It is a high-energy breed that is not suitable for the inexperienced owners.
+It is a high-energy breed that is not suitable for inexperienced owners.
 Apart from the fact that Mudi has an exceptional temperament, it is not usually found outside Hungary.

 Image credit: RebaSpike via Flickr

-Also known as the Caucasian Shepherd Dog, Ovcharka is a guardian breed from the mountains of Caucasus.
+Also known as the Caucasian Shepherd Dog, Ovcharka is a guardian breed from the mountains of the Caucasus.
 The Ovcharka is a fearless and confident but low-activity breed.
 They are commonly bred in their place of origin but are hardly found outside their region.
-They are excellent guard dogs that is why they are currently being used as prison guard dogs in Russia.
+They are excellent guard dogs which is why they are currently being used as prison guard dogs in Russia.